ScheffChuk/drive-t3-s/README.md

 - [x] Check if user is owner before showing the folder page.

 ### Make a "file view" page
-You get the idea.
+- [ ] You get the idea.
 Maybe check out my last tutorial?

 ### Toasts!

 ### Gray out a row while it's being deleted
+- [x] Disabled click when a row is being deleted